martinwoodward/octolamp/README.md

 #### United States
 - [Black PLA Filament](https://amzn.to/3CTo54W) (for the base)
 - [White PLA Filament](https://amzn.to/3GKObIz) (for the inner body and reflector)
-- [WS2812B LED Strip, 60 LED's per meter](https://amzn.to/3XwWnCT), just under 2m worth but usually sold in spools of 5m
+- [WS2812B LED Strip, 60 LEDs per meter](https://amzn.to/3XwWnCT), just under 2m worth but usually sold in spools of 5m
 - [ESP8266 NodeMCU D1 Mini Module](https://amzn.to/3koQwS0) (or similar clone or other WLED compatible device)
 - [Ender 3](https://amzn.to/3YjmLkD) S1 3D Printer

 #### United Kingdom
 - [Black PLA Filament](https://amzn.to/3w7fCXX) (for the base)
 - [White PLA Filament](https://amzn.to/3XBNVSM) (for the inner body and reflector)
-- [WS2812B LED Strip, 60 LED's per meter](https://amzn.to/3QKIzm6), just under 2m worth but usually sold in spools of 5m
+- [WS2812B LED Strip, 60 LEDs per meter](https://amzn.to/3QKIzm6), just under 2m worth but usually sold in spools of 5m
 - [ESP8266 NodeMCU D1 Mini Module](https://amzn.to/3kmp473) (or similar clone or other WLED compatible device)
 - [Ender 3](https://amzn.to/3xcwoW9) S1 3D Printer

 #### Singapore
-- [WS2812B LED Strip, 60 LED's per meter](https://s.lazada.sg/s.0zKLk), just under 2m worth but usually sold in spools of 5m
+- [WS2812B LED Strip, 60 LEDs per meter](https://s.lazada.sg/s.0zKLk), just under 2m worth but usually sold in spools of 5m
 - [ESP8266 NodeMCU D1 Mini Module](https://shp.ee/9gxtxxn) (or similar clone or other WLED compatible device)

 #### Australia
-- [WS2812B LED Strip, 60 LED's per meter](https://www.jaycar.com.au/duinotech-arduino-compatible-w2812b-rgb-led-strip-2m/p/XC4390?pos=4&queryId=b30e6ae5bc3d42e01187110f655e4608) contains 2m, with 120 LEDs with connectors installed at ends and wires with connector for soldering to board
+- [WS2812B LED Strip, 60 LEDs per meter](https://www.jaycar.com.au/duinotech-arduino-compatible-w2812b-rgb-led-strip-2m/p/XC4390?pos=4&queryId=b30e6ae5bc3d42e01187110f655e4608) contains 2m, with 120 LEDs with connectors installed at ends and wires with connector for soldering to board
 - [ESP8266 Wi-Fi D1 Mini Module](https://www.jaycar.com.au/duinotech-wi-fi-mini-esp8266-main-board/p/XC3802) or similar clone or other WLED compatible device.
 Note: This option has pre-installed IO header strips so some desoldering may be required